-Galaxy Note 4 Guides show you how to use Galaxy Note 4 new features and how to customize Galaxy Note 5.
+Galaxy Note 4 Guides show you how to use Galaxy Note 4 new features and how to customise Galaxy Note 5.

-Galaxy Note 5 Guides show you how to use Galaxy Note 5 new features and how to customize Galaxy Note 5.
+Galaxy Note 5 Guides show you how to use Galaxy Note 5 new features and how to customise Galaxy Note 5.